lugawe/find/README.md

 ### 9 - Call with parameter -o value
 Sorts files using a linked list according to parameter value.

+Passing parameter requires one of the following values: 'name' or 'type'.

 ### 10 - Call with parameter -c
 Prints the number of found files and directories instead of them themself.